chainstacklabs/compare-dashboard-functions/readme.md

 1. Navigate to each project in Vercel Dashboard
 2. Go to Settings → Crons
-3. Confirm only expected crons are listed (10/8/5/4 depending on region)
+3. Confirm only expected crons are listed
-4. Total across all projects should be 27 crons

 ### Updating Region Configuration